Ingestr-io/ingesr-cli/README.md

 ### Running integration tests

-You can run integration tests by executing `mvn verify -Prun-its`
+You can run integration tests by executing `mvn verify`

-If you want to run individual tests, you can execute `mvn verify -Prun-its "-Dinvoker.test=dockerfile*"`.
-In this case, `dockerfile*` will match all test projects under `src/it` folder with a name that starts with "dockerfile".

 ### Debugging